Do you struggle with being bipolar?

 What You Should Do If Your Bipolar

 2. Get some help: Despite their mood extremes, people with bipolar disorder often don’t know how much being emotionally unstable disrupts their lives and the lives of their loved ones.
 As a result, they don’t get the treatment they need.
+If you have symptoms of bipolar, see your healthcare or mental health professional.
+Bipolar disorder doesn’t get better on its own.

 How You Can Manage Bipolar Disorder

 There are many ways you can manage bipolar disorder.
-Here are a few tips that you can use that will help manage your current situation.
+Here are a few tips that you can use that will help manage your current situation:

 1. Monitor your situation: It’s important to recognize the warning signs of an oncoming manic or depressive episode.
 Make a list of symptoms that preceded your previous mood episodes.
 Try to identify the triggers, or outside influences, that may have led to your situation.
 Keep a close watch for subtle changes in your mood, sleeping patterns, energy level, and thoughts.